 strata florida ~ ystrad fflur

 We are now at the stage of Conserving and Developing the historic buildings at Strata Florida acquired by the Strata Florida Trust.
-This is being conducted through a strategic partnership with the Prince’s Foundation which will complete this programme of works.
+As part of this we have a strategic partnership with the Prince’s Foundation, who are working with us to complete this programme of works.
 Once this is done the Strata Florida Centre will use the buildings for a wide range of activities which will sustain it financially as a long-term enterprise within the regional economy.
 Other partners and an array of funders, both public and private, are helping us along the way in a wide variety of ways.
 In close parallel with all this is the Strata Florida Research Project, which is also part of the Sacred Landscapes AHRC-funded programme.

 The Strata Florida Trust